How to Prepare for Your University Interview

 What to Wear for a University Interview

-• Formal but Comfortable: Aim for smart casual or business casual clothing (e.g., a blazer with a shirt or blouse, trousers, or a skirt).
+• Formal but Comfortable: Aim for smart casual or business casual clothing.

 • Avoid Overly Flashy Outfits: Keep accessories and makeup understated.